bamlab/dev-standards/react-native/features/lock-device-orientation.mo.md

 ## Steps

-- Follow [this](https://github.com/yamill/react-native-orientation/blob/master/README.md) to install react-native-orientation
+- Follow [this](https://github.com/wonday/react-native-orientation-locker#installation) to install react-native-orientation-locker

 > :warning: Do not forget to rebuild your app